Skip to main content

 Market Gate of Miletus in the Pergamon Museum Berlin © SMB, Foto: Becker

-Five Berlin State museums form the ensemble on Museum Island.
-The highlight par excellence in the Neuen Museum is the famous bust of Nefertiti.
-The museum also presents a true-to-the-original Egyptian court, mummies and valuable papyrus scrolls.
-Right next door at the Lustgarten, the mighty rotunda dome welcomes you as soon as you enter the Alten Museums.
-Behind the columns and sculptures you will reach the collection of Roman and Greek sculpture.
-The Alte Nationalgalerie, on the other hand, is perfect for lovers of German painting.
+The highlight of the Neues Museum is the famous bust of Nefertiti.
+The museum also presents a true-to-original Egyptian court, mummies and valuable papyrus scrolls.
+Right next door at the Lustgarten, you are greeted by the mighty rotunda dome as soon as you enter the Altes Museum.
+Behind the columns and sculptures, you reach the collection of Roman and Greek sculpture.
+The Alte Nationalgalerie, on the other hand, is for lovers of German painting.
 Classics such as Caspar David Friedrich and the landscape painter Carl Blechen take centre stage.
-You can also marvel at the famous Princesses Group sculpture by the designer of the Quadriga on the Brandenburger Tor, Friedrich Wilhelm von Schadow.
-On the northern part of Museum Island you will find the Bode-Museum with its striking copper dome.
-You can embark on a fascinating tour of the Coin Cabinet and the Museum of Byzantine Art inside this majestic building.
-Just a few minutes’ walk away, the Deutsche Historische Museum Unter den Linden offers an exciting overview of German history.
+You can marvel at the famous group of princesses by the sculptor of the Quadriga on the Brandenburg Gate, Friedrich Wilhelm von Schadow.
+In the northern part of the Museum Island is the Bode Museum with its striking copper dome.
+Inside the imposing building, the sculpture collection, the Coin Cabinet and the Museum of Byzantine Art invite you to take a fascinating tour.